 Restore your desktop when the icons get “rearranged”.

 Melba23 and I found we were working on very similar ideas to restore the Desktop icons to their normal place if they became “rearranged”.
-Vista seems to like this doing on occasion just for fun – but we all know some apps and games which change the display resolution or move icons around.
-This annoys “tidy” people who like their desktops arranged “just so” – I am particularly thinking of this desktop when I say that!
+Vista seems to like this doing on occasion just for fun – but we all know some applications and games which change the display resolution or move icons around.
+This annoys “tidy” people who like their desktops arranged “just so” – I am particularly thinking of this desktop when I say that! 🙂

 We combined efforts and here is the result of our labors.